On the existence of Monge maps for the Gromov-Wasserstein problem: Applications to the inner product and squared distance GW problems

 This problem is not invariant to translations but it is to the action of $O_n(\RR) \times O_d(\RR)$.
 Any optimal correspondence plan $\pi\opt$ is also an optimal transport plan for the linearized problem \cref{eq:linearized} with cost

-where $M\opt\defeq\int y'\otimes x' \dd\pi\opt(x', y')\in \RR^{d\times n}$.
-This linearized cost is twisted if and only if $M\opt$ is of full rank, hence in this case $\pi\opt$ is the only solution of the linearized problem and it is induced by a map, and Theorem~4.2.3 from \cite{vayer2020contribution} gives a result on the structure of this map.
-We can actually generalize this to the case where $M\opt$ is arbitrary: \begin{theorem}[label=theorem:inner-main]{Existence of an optimal map for the inner product cost}{} Let $n\geq d$, $\mu, \nu\in \Pp(\RR^n)\times\Pp(\RR^d)$ two measures with compact supports.
-Suppose that $\mu\ll\Ll^n$.
-Then there exists an optimal map for \cref{eqn:GW-inner-prod} that can be written as
+where $M\opt\defeq\int y' x'^\top \dd\pi\opt(x', y')\in \RR^{d\times n}$.
+This linearized cost satisfies the twist condition if and only if $M\opt$ is of full rank, hence in this case $\pi\opt$ is the only solution of the linearized problem and it is induced by a map, and Theorem~4.2.3 from \cite{vayer2020contribution} gives a result on the structure of this map.
+We can actually generalize this to the case where $M\opt$ is arbitrary, as follows. \begin{theorem}[Existence of a Gromov--Monge map for GW with inner product cost] Let $n\geq d$ and $\mu, \nu\in \Pp(\RR^n)\times\Pp(\RR^d)$ two measures with compact supports.
+Suppose that $\mu\ll\Leb_n$.
+Then there exists an optimal correspondence map $T:\RR^n\to\RR^d$ for \cref{eqn:GW-inner-prod}, which can be written as